Last updated on May 13th, 2019 at 01:51 pm

 - Preparing a path to treatment for the addict prior to the intervention

-- Communicating to the addict the family’s desire for him or her to enter treatment
+- Communicating with the addict the family desire’s for him or her to enter treatment

-- Guiding the struggling individual into a treatment program directly after he or she agrees to get help
+- Guiding the struggling individual into a drug or alcohol addiction treatment program directly after he or she agrees to get help

 Alcohol Intervention Challenges

-Likewise, it is even more vital that treatment begins immediately after the alcohol intervention.
-One “last hurrah” could quickly turn into a life-threatening case of alcohol poisoning.
+Likewise, it is even more vital that treatment begins immediately after the intervention.
+One “last hurrah” could quickly turn into a life-threatening overdose or case of alcohol poisoning.

 Addiction Healing For The Entire Family

-Family First Intervention, in partnership with Addiction Treatment Services, is a nationwide provider of drug and alcohol intervention services that get results for addicts and families alike.
-The organization connects families with intervention specialists who will provide consultation, assessments, insurance verification and intervention planning and execution.
+We work with a nationwide provider of drug and alcohol intervention services that get results for addicts and families alike.
+The organization connects families with intervention specialists who will provide consultation, assessments, insurance verification, and intervention planning and execution.

-You can visit Family First Intervention or reach out to us directly if you have questions about addiction treatment or working with an intervention specialist.
-We also encourage you to learn more about the various family roles in a loved one’s addiction by reviewing our free eBook.
+You can reach out to us directly if you have questions about helping your loved one find a treatment center or working with an intervention specialist.